 The Sound Quality of Digital Music Files – the currently accepted standard for the “quality” of digital audio download files (mp3) falls well short of the quality which is actually achieved in the recording studio by professional producer sand engineers.
 Consequently, listeners are deprived of the satisfaction of experiencing the sound which the artist, producer and engineers intended.
 The MPG is campaigning for the highest possible quality of recorded music to be made available for the listening public.
 The mp3 format was introduced when digital download files first became available; their reduced size made downloading possible.
 Now that internet speeds have increased immensely and high capacity hard drives and mobile devices are widely and cheaply available, the reduction in file size, known as “compression”. is now longer necessary, and high quality audio files should be made more widely available.

-If you would like to interview one of our members, or feature a producer in your publication or media outlet, then please contact either Sue Sillitoe or Laura Bradley.
-They will help you identify the right member and coordinate the arrangements.
+If you would like to interview one of our members, or feature a producer in your publication or media outlet, please contact Laura Bradley, who will help you identify the right member and coordinate the arrangements.

 mobile: +44 (0)7966 435026